About our city's water supply

 The project involves building:

-• a water intake at the Mulgrave River, near the Desmond Trannore Bridge, Gordonvale
+- a water intake at the Mulgrave River, near the Desmond Trannore Bridge, Gordonvale

-• a water treatment plant and water reservoirs (with storage capacities of 5ML and 8ML), on Council land located at the end of Jones Road, Gordonvale
+- a water treatment plant and water reservoirs (with storage capacities of 5ML and 8ML), on Council land located at the end of Jones Road, Gordonvale

-• a new network of pipeline of approximately 30 kilometres of a mix of steel concrete-lined pipe, PVC, and polyethylene pipe to take raw water to the treatment plant and treated water from the plant to residents.
+- a new network of pipeline of approximately 30 kilometres of a mix of steel concrete-lined pipe, PVC, and polyethylene pipe to take raw water to the treatment plant and treated water from the plant to residents.

-• Flood protection works at Behana Creek intake, to improve the quality and resilience of that water supply.
+- Flood protection works at Behana Creek intake, to improve the quality and resilience of that water supply.
 The existing treatment plant at Behana will be made redundant by the new water treatment plant being built at Gordonvale.

-Once operational, the facility will supply up to 60 megalitres of treated water per day significantly boosting the region’s water supply capacity.
+The new treatment facility is on track to commence operations in February 2027.
+The facility will supply up to 60 megalitres of treated water per day significantly boosting the region’s water supply capacity.
 Cairns Water Security – Stage 1 project is not just about pipes it’s about future-proofing a thriving, sustainable Cairns for generations to come.

 Water restrictions are an important tool to manage demand and protect the network.
-Highlighted by recent rainfall, operational challenges mean restrictions may be introduced sooner than usual.

 What restrictions are already in place permanently?